2.4 GHz radio use: Wi-Fi

 The attenuation by relative channel adds to that due to distance and the effects of obstacles.
 Per the standards, for transmitters on the same channel, transmitters must take turns to transmit if they can detect each other 3 dB above the noise floor (the thermal noise floor is around -101 dBm for 20 MHz channels).
 On the other hand, transmitters will ignore transmitters on other channels if the attenuated signal strength from them is below a threshold P_{th} which, for non Wi-Fi 6 systems, is between -76 and -80 dBm.
 While there can be interference (bit errors) at a receiver, this is usually small if the received signal is more than 20 dB above the attenuated signal strength from transmitters on the other channels.

-The overall effect is that if there is considerable overlap between adjacent channels transmitters they will often interfere with each other.
+The overall effect is that if there is considerable overlap between adjacent channel transmitters, they will often interfere with each other.
 In general, using every fourth or fifth channel by leaving three or four channels clear between used channels causes much less interference than sharing channels, and narrower spacing still can be used at further distances.